How to Introduce

 Take your new cat and put him in the main litter box.
 Let him begin to explore your house from there.

 Every 15 minutes, place the new cat back in the litter box.
+He will "map" your house from the litter box.

 This serves several purposes: